 The point that Julia Ravanis makes, the perspective she helps me see, is that quantum mechanics doesn’st have to ‘not make sense’.
 That the act of sense-making includes a chosen perspective, and that being mindful that there are more than one possible, even within science, means that the boundaries between it and the humanities are crumbling.

 Camilla Pang provides equally refreshing perspectives on the power of metaphors.
 Her bagful of letter-combination diagnosis means she frequently suffers from panic attacks.
-But her mother, who’s an artist, helps her cope with the anxiety by teaching Camilla to think of fear as white light that can be slowed down by a prism and thus tricked into exposing its component parts, each of which can be dealt with and dismantled in isolation:
+But her artist mother helps her cope by teaching her to think of fear as white light, which can be slowed down by a prism, exposing its component parts—each of which can be dealt with in isolation:

 Denial is worse than fear: a sort of mental constipation that traps you and eventually makes you hate yourself for being so safe.
 Being opaque in this way is no more sustainable than trying to hold your breath for ever: eventually your spirit will suffocate.
 It’s better to risk feeling afraid than feel nothing at all – to make yourself transparent enough for the light to shine through.